 - B is for loss of balance or coordination.

 - E is for trouble seeing out of one or both eyes.

 - F is for face.
 Ask the person to smile.
 Does one side of the face crooked or drooping?
 Does their face feel numb?

 - A is for arms.
 Ask the person to raise both arms.
 Does one drift downward?
 Is one arm weak or numb?

 - S is for speech.
 Ask the person to speak a simple phrase.
 Is their speech slurred or strange?
 Does the person have trouble understanding you?

 - T is for time.
 In the event of a stroke, every second counts to avoid the risk of brain damage.

-If you observe any of these signs, call 9-1-1 and get to the closest emergency room immediately.
+If you observe any of these signs in you or someone you’re with, call 911 and tell the dispatcher you suspect a stroke.
+Then get to the closest emergency room immediately.